 Resilience plays a key role in the Rochester 2034 plan.
 "Resilience" is listed among the plan's guiding principles, developing and implementing the CCRP is specifically listed as one of the plan's strategies, and several of the plan's "Initiative Areas," including "Sustaining Green and Active Systems," present adaptation actions related to climate change resilience.
+Also as noted, "Rochester 2034 contains an overarching theme to grow the population of the city, with a particular emphasis on walkability and mixed-use development, which in effect can make the region more resilient in the face of climate change."
 Throughout this document, there are references as to how the CCRP aligns with Rochester 2034, including a Strategies Implementation Matrix in Section 5 that identifies overlap or alignment of CCRP strategies with strategies from Rochester 2034.

-FIGURE 1

-Relationship between the CCRP and Key Climate Planning Efforts
+FIGURE 1 Relationship between the CCRP and Key Climate Planning Efforts